junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Castiel suddenly straightens up his body, reaching out and grabbing him by the collar, dragging him closer and cursing to his face, "We are all dead!
 I'm dead, again!
 Because of you!"
 Dean can't bear to look at his eyes, the flame and pain shading all the blue and eating him alive, but he can't move away, either.
 He shudders, distressed.

+He wants to yell, wants to say sorry, wants to tell Cas that he's so, so sorry.
+But even that sentence is choked in his throat.
+His chest is too tight that he can't breathe.
+It feels like dying.
+And a thin thread of his mind thinks, *Is this what the angel is feeling right now?*

 "Dean!
 Dean!"
 Sam's voice pierces through the veil of dreamland, Dean gasps awake, breathing heavily like a drowning man fighting for air.

 Sam is shaking his shoulder, looking more concerned than he already was when Cas walked into the portal.